Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors

-We expand the Theorem~\ref{not-basis-ln} in two directions.
-Namely, from the one hand, we extend the class of Hilbert spaces where infinitesimal operators with complete minimal, non-basis family of eigenvectors act.
-And, from other hand, we consider more general behaviour of the spectrum of these operators.
-For this purpose we define the following function classes. \begin{definition} Let $f: [1,+\infty)\mapsto \mathbb{R}$ be a real function and let $k\in\mathbb{N}$.
-Then we define
+We generalize the Theorem~\ref{not-basis-ln} in two directions.
+First, we give some other constructions of infinitesimal operators with complete minimal non-basis family of eigenvectors on $H_k\left(\{e_n\}\right)$ spaces.
+Second, we consider more general behaviour of the spectrum of these operators.
+Throughout the paper it is considered that, if $\left\{u_n\right\}_{n=1}^{\infty}$ is a real sequence, then $u_{-n}=0$ for $n\geq 0.$